Here's What LeBron James Tweeted About Kyrie Irving

 LeBron's Viral Tweet About Kyrie Irving

-Kyrie Irving had 41 points in the first half of Tuesday's game between the Brooklyn Nets and Orlando Magic.
-LeBron James, who was his teammate on the Cleveland Cavaliers, sent out a tweet about Irving during the game.

-The Brooklyn Nets are in Florida on Tuesday night playing the Orlando Magic, and during the first half Kyrie Irving exploded for 41 points.
+The Brooklyn Nets were in Florida on Tuesday night playing the Orlando Magic, and during the first half Kyrie Irving exploded for 41 points.

 People all over Twitter were tweeting about his incredible half, and his former teammate LeBron James was one of those people.